Nigerpeton: Skull

 When viewed dorsally, the Nigerpeton skull is triangular, a feature present in temnospondyl forms, and somewhat elongated in shape.
 The full skull length ranges from 45 cm to a midline length of 56 cm.
 Dermal bones are 2 to 6 mm in thickness.
 Along the lateral margins, the Nigerpeton skull is straight until it hits the external naris where lateral bulges are visible.
 This is a distinctive characteristic in Chochleosaurine.
 The orbits on Nigerpeton are located in the posterior and are dorsally elevated, with wide spacing in between the orbits on the roof of the skull.
 Due to the posterior positioning of the orbits, the skull has a very elongated preorbital region along with a short postorbital region, a distinctive condition of cochleosaurids.
 Nigerpeton holds a record for the longest preorbital region among edopoids, corresponding to more than 80% of its skull length.
 The tip of a Nigerpeton snout is rounded and pierced by two paired circular anterior cavities for positioning of the symphyseal tusks, a distinct feature in Nigerpeton.
 Anteriorly, the skull decreases in height, resulting in a flat snout with the external nostril rims elevated above the snout.
 Other features seen in the skulls are deep and wide longitudinal canals, covered by pronounced longitudinal ridges.
+The total skull length was large, at up to 75 cm.

 Nigerpeton possesses a honey-comb pattern as an ornament trait on the roof of its skull and its mandible, as well as alternating and elongated ridges and groove ornamentation at the periphery and reaching toward the bone.
 This ridge and groove ornamentation has been suggestive of areas that experience intensive growth, for instance, the premaxillary, maxillary, and nasal regions which other edopids experience.

 A lateral line system is visible in Nigerpeton during the adult stage, a sensory system that is only found in aquatic vertebrates.
 There are canals 3–10 mm wide and 3–6 mm deep located on the external surface of the skull, as well as preorbital canals on the anterior part of the snout.
 A depression located posteromedial to the anterior paired cavities could be indication of transverse prenarial sulus.